mhbl3/AudioToLyrics/README.md

 # audioToLyrics
- Deep Learning project for the generation of lyrics for given instrumentals
+ Deep Learning project for the generation of lyrics corresponding to given audio music genre.